 6. Banking UX will fit to millennials

 Millennials are poised to become the most powerful consumer group in the next decade.
 They are tech-savvy and independent.
 They are not brand loyal; experience is the only thing that matters to them.
-If you want to ensure your bank survives in the long term, find out who these millennials are and how to engage them.
+If you want to ensure your bank survives in the long term, find out who these millennials are and how to engage them with an outstanding financial user experience.

 7. Financial UX will become more personalized

-Artificial intelligence and predictive analytics will ensure the ability to craft a pleasant user experience by matching user needs on a deeper level.
-AI virtual assistance using Internet of Things sensors will predict user intentions even when offline.
-Maybe next year is too early to speak about full AI-based banking personalization, but banking services could already be much closer to customers by personalizing their experience using their social ID.
+Artificial intelligence in banking and predictive analytics will ensure the ability to craft a pleasant user experience by matching user needs on a deeper level.
+Banking AI virtual assistance using Big Data and Internet of Things sensors will predict user intentions even when offline.
+Maybe next year is too early to speak about full AI-based banking personalization, but banking services could already be much closer to customers by personalizing user experience in banking using client's social ID.

-8. Bank users will expect completely digital UX
+8. All users will expect completely digital UX

-Customers expect to be able to do everything online, having a complete digital experience in opening their accounts, making transactions and enrolling in new services.
+FI customers expect to be able to do everything online, having a complete digital banking experience in opening their accounts, making transactions and enrolling in new services.
 Many of them want to get the best possible self-service experience ensured by biometric authentication, online forms, step-by-step guides, FAQs, DIY videos, knowledge bases, online advisory support, advanced scoring, etc.

 9. Banking UX will be empowered by micro-interactions